A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

-In this White Paper we have presented state-of-the-art insights and we have summarized different viewpoints, sometimes conflicting within the community.
-We would like to end up this journey by emphasizing that the field of keV-scale sterile neutrino DM is still in development.
-Many observations, simulations, or theoretical results have to be clarified and it remains an open question whether keV-scale sterile neutrinos exist and if they significantly account for the DM of the Universe.
+We would like to end this journey by emphasizing that the field of keV-scale sterile neutrino DM is still in development.
+Many observations, simulations, or theoretical results have to be clarified and it remains an open question whether keV-scale sterile neutrinos exist and if they account for a significant part of the DM in the Universe.
 Our common goal for the future shall thus be to continue improving the current picture by corroborating theoretical and observational information from all sides: nuclear and particle physics, astrophysics, and cosmology.